Generalisation into sentence and predicate positions

 As both methods come with their own ideological and ontological commitments, it makes a substantial difference which one is chosen as the framework for formulating our mathematical, scientific, and philosophical theories.

 Some research has been done in this direction, but it is still very much in its early stages.
+This research project will significantly advance this foundational project.

-- Provide the first sustained systematic investigation of the two methods from a unified perspective.
+It will provide the first sustained systematic investigation of the two methods from a unified perspective and develop novel formal tools to articulate deductively strong theories.

 Impact